petergrenby/kollo/README.md

 ## Simple Object Structure
 Handling an Byte Block Buffer manually is difficult and error prone.
 So a way to push object like data and read them from the block is needed.
 Simple Object Structure (SOS) is a immutable JSON like structure.
 It can create SOS object on-heap and off-heap.
+SOS objects are really useful even if one do not push them off-heap.
+The main reason for this is that the overhead, compared JSON object graphs (30-40 bytes of overhead per object in the graph), is extremely small.
+Even for a big JSON-structure, with list and maps in maps, there is still just a few bytes of overhead in total.

 To create SOS objects helper classes JSonDataMap and JSonDataList exist.
 These can be used to create JSon structured data like this:
 ````java